From the Seattle Times:

 Aversives Differ from the Rest

-You might have used aversives such as saying “No”, “Don’t”, “Stop talking”, “I don’t like it when…”; making sounds like “Shhhhh!”; or making non-verbal expressions such as finger to lips, grimacing, lifting eyebrows, pointing finger, wrinkling forehead, frowning, putting hand behind one ear.
+You, too, might have used aversives.
+It’s common to hear, “No”, “Don’t”, “Stop talking”, “I don’t like it when…”, “Shhhhh!”; or making non-verbal expressions such as finger to lips, grimacing, lifting eyebrows, pointing finger, wrinkling forehead, frowning, putting hand behind one ear.
 All are aversives.
 All provide something unpleasant as a response to what a child or a group of children do.

 Straight Talk About Hurting Others

-Like sex, talking about aversives can be uncomfortable, but it is essential that the issue be raised, so everything is clear.
-This subject is fraught with moral and ethical difficulties.
-The National Association of Early Childhood Educators (NAEYC) has a code of ethical conduct which states as its first Principle: First do no harm, while harm continues unabated.
+Like sex, talking about aversives may not only be uncomfortable but also essential, so we are up front about all the choices.
+Aversives as a subject is fraught with moral and ethical difficulties.
+The National Association of Early Childhood Educators (NAEYC) has a code of ethical conduct which states as its first Principle: First do no harm, while harm continues on and on as a cultural practice.

-We have to address the nuances of aversives in order for the hurting to stop.
-It may take generations for it to stop in families, but we educators have to insist that aversives be openly discussed.
+We have to address the nuances of aversives in order for this unethical hurting to stop.
+It may take generational change for families, but we educators have to insist that aversives at least be openly discussed.
 On the one hand hurting is uncivil and illogical: how can you educate young children to be courteous and caring if adult around them model ways of being that are unpleasant to others?
 On the other hand, aversives may have a place, if one is wise and caring.

 The biggest trouble with aversives, it seems to me, is that they are most likely used in times of anger or emotional stress.
 At those times the brain is not so smart because neurotransmitters impede synapse transmission.
-I recall when I was very angry at a child, all I could think of was punishment; all the wonderful options only occurred to me later when I was calm again.
+I recall when I was very angry at a child, I envisioned a golden spotlight illuminating his little body, and all I could think of was punishment; all the better options occurred to me later when I was calm again.

 I include aversives on the list of options for consequences, because I think there are times it may be a viable option, BUT its use must meet three criteria: